 How we're helping

-- additional to our park byelaws, we also have dog related byelaws (pdf, 56kb) which specify where dogs must be kept on leads and dog prohibited areas
+- in addition to our park byelaws, we also have dog related byelaws (pdf, 56kb) which specify where dogs must be kept on leads and dog prohibited areas

 - we have two FIDO machines, which clean up dog fouling in all of our parks across the borough; many of our medium and large parks have designated 'no dogs' areas